 Advance Care Planning

 At Moffitt Cancer Center, we encourage patients to be active participants in their health care decisions.
 We respect your right to make decisions about your own health.
 Our goal is to help you understand your current health condition and treatment options so you can make informed choices.
-When making your decision, please consider the following:
+When making decisions about your health care, it is important to consider:

 - How much detail do you want to know about your situation?